sustrik/libdill/man/chsend.md

 The size of the buffer must match the size of elements stored in the channel, as supplied to `channel` function.

-If there's no space in the channel for the message the function waits until it becomes available or until deadline expires.
+If there's no receiver for the message the function waits until one becomes available or until deadline expires.

 # RETURN VALUE